 Juices run clear: When you cut into the chicken, the juice that comes out should be clear, not pink

 Opaque flesh: The meat should be opaque, not translucent or shiny.
-The flesh of bone-in chicken will sometimes remain pink around the bones, due to pigment in the bone marrow.
+The flesh of bone-in chicken thighs will sometimes remain pink around the bones, due to pigment in the bone marrow.

 Shape: Cooked chicken thighs and breasts plump up.
 The shape is higher and rounder than uncooked chicken, which is more limp and flat.